BiggoronSwordFighter/FlipsAutoPatcher/README.txt

 v1.2.2
-This is a third party tool extension for flips.exe that enabled auto patching for flips.exe.
+This is a third party tool extension for auto patching ROMs with flips.exe.
 You can find the FlipsAutoPatcher-v1.2.2.EXE in "/dist/", copy the contents of the dist folder where ever you want.

 Notes: